 This module will prepare student teachers for completion of an independent study in year three.
 It will develop criticality in reading and research with a focus on using research to impact on provision for pupils with additional learning needs.

-This module is mainly based in schools where student teachers will have the opportunity to bridge the gap between theory and practice and to safely apply their teaching skills in the workplace.
-Student teachers will demonstrate emerging skills and confidence in observing, teaching and assessing within at least one age phase and make substantial progress towards meeting the professional standards for QTS.
+This module is based in schools where student teachers will have the opportunity to bridge the gap between theory and practice and to safely apply their teaching skills in the workplace.
+Student teachers will demonstrate emerging skills and confidence in observing, planning, teaching and assessing within at least one age phase and make substantial progress towards meeting the Professional Standards for Teaching and Leadership pertaining to QTS.

 Year Three: